Feb. 26, 2017 - The all-but complete One Hill South apartment building, as seen from Half and K Streets, SE.

 A rendering showing that the new building will be built with connections above the drive, seen here in a similar angle.

-A similar but zoomed-in angle as the rendering, showing the rebar now visible above the fence.
+A similar but zoomed-in angle as the rendering, showing that it has indeed taken shape.

 June 4, 2017 - One Hill South's very New York resident entrance, on K Street.

 One Hill South, Sliding from to September 2007 to February 2017

 The southwest corner of Half and I Streets, SE, which had little to offer for many years (except a Wendy's hidden behind the brush).
 Now....

 Browse More Sliders